How to Find Opinion Leader on the Online Social Network?: Abstract

 \section{Abstract}

-Online social networks (OSNs) provide a platform for individuals to share information, exchange ideas and build social connections beyond in-person interactions.
+{Online social networks (OSNs) provide a platform for individuals to share information, exchange ideas, and build social connections beyond in-person interactions.
 For a specific topic or community, opinion leaders are individuals who have a significant influence on others' opinions.
-Detecting and modeling opinion leaders is crucial as they play a vital role in shaping public opinion and driving online conversations.
-Existing research have extensively explored various methods for detecting opinion leaders, but there is a lack of consensus between definitions and methods.
-It is important to note that the term "important node" in graph theory does not necessarily align with the concept of "opinion leader" in social psychology.
-This paper aims to address this issue by introducing the methodologies for identifying influential nodes in OSNs and providing a corresponding definition of opinion leaders in relation to social psychology.
-The key novelty is to review connections and cross-compare different approaches that have origins in: graph theory, natural language processing, social psychology, control theory, and graph sampling.
-We discuss how they tell a different technical tale of influence and also propose how some of the approaches can be combined via networked dynamical systems modeling.
-A case study is performed on Twitter data to compare the performance of different methodologies discussed.
-The primary objective of this work is to elucidate the progression of opinion leader detection on OSNs and inspire further research in understanding the dynamics of opinion evolution within the field.
+Detecting opinion leaders and modeling influence dynamics is crucial as they play a vital role in shaping public opinion and driving conversations.
+Existing research have extensively explored various graph-based and psychology-based methods for detecting opinion leaders, but there is a lack of cross-disciplinary consensus between definitions and methods.
+For example, node centrality in graph theory does not necessarily align with the opinion leader concepts in social psychology.
+This review paper aims to address this multi-disciplinary research area by introducing and connecting the diverse methodologies for identifying influential nodes.
+The key novelty is to review connections and cross-compare different multi-disciplinary approaches that have origins in: social theory, graph theory, compressed sensing theory, and control theory.
+Our first contribution is to develop cross-disciplinary discussion on how they tell a different tale of networked influence.
+Our second contribution is to propose trans-disciplinary research method on embedding socio-physical influence models into graph signal analysis.
+We showcase inter- and trans-disciplinary methods through a Twitter case study to compare their performance and elucidate the research progression with relation to psychology theory.
+We hope the comparative analysis can inspire further research in this cross-disciplinary area.}